JNSepulveda55/Gobans/README.md

-# Gobots
+# Gobans
-Come and test your go bots against ours!
+Play go in your terminal.